jmargolisvt/music-tools/README.md

 # Music Tools -- Chord Charts, Set Lists, etc.

-This tool is intended for musicians who want tools to more easily managing a song catalog and write set lists.
+This tool is intended for musicians who want tools to more easily manage a song catalog and write set lists.
 It's a Node app with JQuery UI for drag-and-drop goodness.
 PEGJS is used to generate a parser for writing interactive chord charts.
 It's far from complete, has bugs, etc. but you can help make it better!
 Pull requests welcome. :)

 To watch sass, from the public/stylesheets dir, run:
 `node-sass -o css style.scss -w`